chyumin/wedding-gallery/README.md

 # Wedding Gallery

-Image gallery for saving and sharing all your friend's photos and memories!
+Image gallery for saving and sharing all your friends photos and memories!

-## Requiremetns:
+## Requirements:
 - Python 3.6+
 - OS: MacOS and Ubuntu (tested), should work on Windows environment
-- Database: SQLite (tested), should work on any other Database supported by SQLAlchemy
+- Database: SQLite (tested), should work on any other Database supported by [SQLAlchemy](https://www.sqlalchemy.org)

 ## Development Setup:

+Clone the repository

 ```
-$ export FLASK_APP=/path/to/project/wedding_gallery/__init__.py
+$ export FLASK_APP=/path/to/wedding-gallery/wedding_gallery/__init__.py
 $ export SQLALCHEMY_DATABASE_API=/path/to/project/wedding_gallery/__init__.py
 $ flask db migrate
 ```

-After project setup, there will be Three users and some photos inserted on database
+After project setup, there will be three users and some photos inserted on database

 The initial usernames are:
 - husband